 One of the simplest ways to support the preservation of history long after you’re gone is to include a provision in your will that a share of your estate will be distributed to Old Sturbridge Village.
-Review bequest options and sample bequest language below or contact Jim Dyer in the Development Office at email@example.com or 508-347-0281 to talk about options.
+Review bequest options and sample bequest language below or contact the Development office at firstname.lastname@example.org or 508-347-0207 to talk about options.

 If you are ready to start your legacy with Old Sturbridge Village, you can use FreeWill to write your will.
 FreeWill is a free, online tool that guides you through the process of creating your will and legacy in 20 minutes or less.
 Start your will today.